AustinCodingAcademy/alumni-gitbook/home.md

 You'll be a assigned a brief homework assignment (1-2 hrs) at the end of each class.
 Each assignment helps you check off an item on the Job Ready Checklist. **Homework is due one week after it's assigned**, but it's in your best interest to complete the assignments as quickly as possible!

 ### Career & Job Search Advising

+## Office Hours & Instructor Communication

+Office hours:
+* Friday, July 19 - 6:00-7:30pm
+* Monday, July 29 - 6:00-7:30pm
+* Monday, August 5 - 6:00-7:30pm
+* Monday, August 12 - 6:00-7:30pm

+If you prefer email or can't make it to office hours, you can reach me at dana@austincodingacademy.com.

 {% include "./includes/footer.md" %}